 Which Gymnastics Event is the Easiest?

-There are lots of different events in gymnastics and each one belongs to a particular discipline.
-Lots of people wonder which gymnastics event is the easiest, but this is a difficult question to answer as different people are suited to different events because of their individual strengths and weaknesses.
+Many people wonder which gymnastics event is the easiest, but this is a difficult question to answer as different people are suited to different events because of their strengths and weaknesses.

 However, in this article, I look in-depth at each gymnastics event and analyze the key things that a gymnast needs to be successful in each one in an honest attempt to decide which one is the easiest.